image

 Does zero depreciation cover affect my No Claim Bonus?

-Yes, making a claim under this cover will reduce or reset your No Claim Bonus just like any other claim.
+Yes, registering any repair claim under this add-on will reset your accumulated No Claim Bonus rewards back to zero, exactly like a standard comprehensive claim.

 Is zero depreciation cover worth it for cars older than 5 years?

-Can zero depreciation cover improve my car’s resale value?
+Can zero depreciation cover improve my car resale value?

 Does zero depreciation cover transfer if I sell my car?